 2ND PLACE: MAYBE MANANA 198 lbs. team #102 Brad Stevenson

 $7,150.00 plus all daily’s (except the $500) = $227,550.00

 3rd PLACE: 181 MAGNUM PICANTE team #117 Pedro Orantes

 1ST DAY WAHOO: PISCES RUTHLESS 36.9 TEAM #42 AMZ Mike King

 2nd DAY WAHOO: GLADIATOR 49 LBS TEAM #101 David Crook

 Daily jackpots offered in this tournament are:

-Based on the catches of Pisces Sportfishing Fleet and written by Rebecca Ehrenberg
+Based on the catches of Pisces Sportfishing by Tracy Ehrenberg